thoughtbot/maintaining-open-source-projects/book/02-community.md

 [Loss aversion](https://en.wikipedia.org/wiki/Loss_aversion) describes people’s tendency to strongly prefer avoiding losses to acquiring gains.
-More concretely, giving you 5 dollars won’t make you extremely happy but if I take $5 from you you will get upset.
-This can be related to saying “no” on a Pull Request.
+More concretely, giving you 5 dollars won’t make you extra happy but if I take $5 from you, you will get upset.
+This relates with saying “no” on a Pull Request.
 As a reviewer, giving a clear explanation of the reasons of your rejection will probably help avoiding a longer discussion on the reasons why the patch should or should not be merged.
 As a contributor you should know that however strongly